tochukwu5/-jesus_alert_bot/README.md

 Email: tochukwud750@gmail.com

-✅ Note: This bot is for informational purposes only.
-Trading cryptocurrencies carries risk, and you should do your own research before making financial decisions.
+⚠️ Informational only.
+Crypto trading is risky.
+Do your research before trading.